tryingsomestuff/Weini/README.md

 ## How to run

 `weini --xboard` or `weini -x` in your favorite GUI (Xboard/Winboard for example).
-**Be carrefull** the command line has change since release 0.0.22, now a double "-" is needed for the "long" version of the argument.
+**Be carrefull** the command line has changed since release 0.0.22, now a double "-" is needed for the "long" version of the argument.

 ## Other options